izelyekrek/Regression_Mid-Project/README.md

 ## 5.2 Removing duplicates

 We can see taht there is no duplicates because we still have the same amount of rows.

+## 5.3 Checking and cleaning the outliers
+As we saw the big gap between the 75% and the max row in a few columns, I decided to write a function that will clean them all together.
+As I decided at the beginning to just keep the sqft_libing15 and sqft_lot15 of 2015 because for me the most logic was to keep the most recent measures of the houses.